-MAGGIE CINO won the FringeNYC Overall Excellence Award in Playwriting for her full length play, Decompression.
+MAGGIE CINO won the FringeNYC 2012 Overall Excellence Award in Playwriting for her full length play, Decompression.
 Her one woman short, Ascending Bodily, is published by the New York Theater Experience, and her contribution to Piper McKenzie's Dainty Cadaver project This Is a Brick is published in the Midway Journal.
-"Warm Enough for Swimming", her full length play about family and the financial crisis, was a semi-finalist for the Eugene O'Neill Theater Center's National Playwrights conference.
+Warm Enough for Swimming, her full length play about family and the financial crisis, was a semi-finalist for the Eugene O'Neill Theater Center's National Playwrights conference; a wildly successful production was part of FringeNYC 2014 and the FringeNYC Encore Series.
 She has co-created and performed material for numerous productions, including No Applause, Just Throw Money: The Show That Made Vaudeville Famous (Theater For the New City, NYC) Moliere's Monster (Ohio Theater, NYC) and Tramp!: A Clown Show (Nationwide Tour).
 Very selected stage acting credits include Faith, Hope and Charity (The Public Theater, NYC), Brandywine Distillery Fire (Incubator Arts Project), and Word to No One (Camden People's Theater, London).
-Professional voice over credits include narration for educational sex ed videos and voices for Todd Soldonz's Life During Wartime.
+Professional voice over credits include narration for educational sex ed videos and voices for Todd Solondz's Life During Wartime.
 She is a Senior Producer, story coach, and director for the Peabody and MACEI award-winning organization, The Moth.